mailcow/mailcow-dockerized-docs/docs/u_e-rspamd.md

 `echo 'PUA.Pdf.Trojan.EmbeddedJavaScript-1' >> data/conf/clamav/whitelist.ign2`

-Then restart the clamd-mailcow service.
+Then restart the clamd-mailcow service container in the mailcow UI, or using docker-compose:

+`docker-compose restart clamd-mailcow`